CelestineSauvage/mysuperproject/CONTRIBUTING.md

-How to develop on this project
+# How to develop on this project

-FEV24-BDE-JOBMARKET welcomes contributions from the community.

-**You need PYTHON3!**
+**First you need PYTHON3!**

-This instructions are for linux base systems.
-(Linux, MacOS, BSD, etc.)
+This instructions are for linux based systems (Linux, MacOS, BSD, etc.)

 ## Setting up your own fork of this repo.

 - Clone the repo :